plokhotnyuk/fast-string-interpolator/README.md

 ## Goals, features, and limitations

-A high-performance 100% compatible drop-in replacement of simple and raw string interpolators (s"" or raw"" literals).
+A high-performance 100% compatible drop-in replacement of simple and raw string interpolators (`s""` or `raw""` literals).

-Currently, it doesn't support formatting string interpolator (f"" literal), however this will probably be added very soon.
+Currently, it doesn't support formatting string interpolator (`f""` literal), however this will probably be added soon.

 ## How to use